kernel-mod/website/src/packages/README.md

 ## Notes
 - `author` must be your GitHub username.
-- `id` should be unique to your package.
+- `id` should be unique to your package, and follow the format `author.packagename` by convention.
 - `description` and `tags` are optional.
 - It's encouraged to include the app that you're targeting in a tag.